 Believe it or not, the upgrade process is so simple and straightforward that even technology novices can complete the task without a headache.
 The first step, however, is making sure your router model is supported.

 After that, all you need to do is two easy tasks: flashing your router firmware and building a VPN tunnel to your VPN service provider’s server.
-Then, your home network will have an ‘always-on’ VPN connection that secures all of the Internet traffic originating from your home – regardless of how many devices use your local network.
+Then, your home network will have an ‘always-on’ VPN connection that secures all of the Internet traffic originating from your home – regardless of how fmany devices use your local network.

 DD-WRT provides a ton of useful features that aren’t usually present in default OEM firmware.
 After you have upgraded the code on your router to DD-WRT, you can gain the following benefits and features for free: